 Eat a healthy diet rich in vitamins A, C, E, Omega-3’s, and zinc to support eye health.
 Quit or reduce smoking if you haven't already.
 Also, limit your alcohol intake.

 In addition to healthy lifestyle choices, a key factor in minimizing your risk of eye disease is seeing your eye doctor regularly.

 Having frequent comprehensive eye exams allows your eye doctor to screen your eyes for early signs of disease.
 By detecting eye disease early, you’ll increase your chances of receiving effective treatment and preserving your vision.

-James Tracey Eye Care optometrists in Midtown, New York provide expert eye exams and quality eye care services.
+James Tracey Eye Care optometrists in Woodcliff Lake, New Jersey provide expert eye exams and quality eye care services.

 Call James Tracey Eye Care to schedule your comprehensive eye exam today.

 Women are at Higher Risk for Eye Disease than Men